torin555/screeps.ocs/OCS_Constitution.md

 ## 3. Diplomatic Status

 We try to be as neutral as possible.
-Excepmtions are listed below.
+Excemptions are listed below.

 ### 3.1 Non Aggression Pacts
 none